 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) P ROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-NOTE: You must attach a co opy of the original property's latest tax bill and any supplemental tax bill(s) issued before the date of the
+Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster? 🗌 Yes 🗌 No If Yes, please explain:

-disaster.
-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster?
-If Yes, please explain:
+C. CLAIMANT INFORMATION

-C. CLAIMANT INFORMATION NAME OF CLAIMANT
+NAME OF CLAIMANT